 - What are the top 3 things I want to improve or achieve right now?

-- Which of my current habits support or hurt these goals?
+- Which of my current habits support or hinder these goals?

-Write your answers down.
-Use them as your compass to guide daily decisions.
+Write your answers down and use them as a compass to guide your daily decisions.

 Create a Distraction-Free Environment